wish to learn more about antique silver and its hallmarks?

 L: leopard's head - London hallmarks - lozenge mark - lucerna - luckenbooth

-M: maker's mark - mark - marrow scoop - marrow spoon - Martelé (Gorham) - matchbox holder - mate - mazarine mazer - medicine spoon - memento mori - menorah - mether cup - miniature silverware - mint julep cup - monteith - mote skimmer mote spoon - moustache cup - moustache spoon - muffineer - mustache cup - mustache spoon - mustard-pot
+M: maker's mark - mark - marrow scoop - marrow spoon - Martelé (Gorham) - matchbox holder - mate - mazarine mazer - mechanical pencil - medicine spoon - memento mori - menorah - mether cup - miniature silverware - mint julep cup - monteith - mote skimmer mote spoon - moustache cup - moustache spoon - muffineer - mustache cup - mustache spoon - mustard-pot